- Product description

 Finance & Funding

 Save while you pay for ceiling insulation.
 Insulation is recognised as an important component of a healthy home and it lowers the heating & cooling costs of your home.
-We have a range of financial support available to make retrofitting ceiling insulation affordable now.
+We have subsidies and other financial support available to make retrofitting ceiling insulation affordable now.

 - Q Card Finance

 The thermal effectiveness of insulation is measured by its thermal resistance or R-Value.
-The Building Code specifies minimum R-Values for ceiling insulation in different regions reflecting climatic conditions.
+The New Zealand Building Code specifies minimum R-Values for ceiling insulation in different regions reflecting the climate.

 There's a variety of ceiling insulation product types available in New Zealand now.
 For best results choose quality ceiling insulation that won't settle or degrade over time.
-We only use ceiling insulation that has been approved for use in EECA's Warm Up New Zealand: Healthy Homes insulation programme.
+We only use ceiling insulation that has been approved for use in EECA's Warmer Kiwi Homes insulation programme for homeowners.
 The two most used ceiling insulation materials are polyester and fibreglass (glasswool) insulation.

 Polyester Insulation: A more modern insulation material is polyester which is the same sort of fibre as used in clothing, pillows and duvets.
 It's safe to touch, non-itch, non-irritant and also has no glues, resins, pesticides or formaldehyde.
 The polyester fibres are heat-bonded together for a long-lasting bond to keep your home warmer.
 Mammoth Modern Insulation is a polyester product and uses fibres from recycled plastic bottles in its manufacture as well.

 Fibreglass (Glasswool) insulation: This is the traditional insulation that New Zealanders know and is made from spun glass fibres that are held together by glues and resins.
 Greater care must be taken when handling fibreglass or glasswool as it can cause irritations to the skin, eyes, throat and nasal passages.
 You need to wear goggles, gloves, overalls and a face ask during installation.
-We use Bradford Gold glasswool insulation which is a trusted brand for ceilings and walls.
+We use Pink Batts and Bradford Gold glasswool insulation - both are trusted brands for ceilings and walls.

 Ceiling insulation is available is blanket rolls, sections/segments and loose-fill insulation.